 Human ES and iPS cells cultured on Corning® Matrigel® in mTeSRTM1 may be conveniently transitioned to Vitronectin XFTM without an adaptation step.
-When cells are ready for passage, follow the protocol in section 5.1 as though you were to plate cells back onto Corning® Matrigel® (i.e. use incubation times recommended for Corning® Matrigel® in Table 3); however, ensure that the cell aggregates are plated on Vitronectin XFTM-coated cultureware (section 4.2.2).
-For subsequent passages, an enzyme-free passaging protocol (section 5.1) for cells grown on Vitronectin XFTM may then be used.
-Do not use an enzymatic passaging protocol when transitioning cells to Vitronectin XFTM.
+When cells are ready for passage, follow the protocol in section 5.1 as though you were to plate cells back onto Corning® Matrigel® (i.e. use incubation times recommended for Corning® Matrigel® in Table 3), however, ensure that the cell aggregates are plated on Vitronectin XFTM-coated cultureware (section 4.2.1).
+The enzyme-free passaging protocols (section 5.1) for cells grown on Vitronectin XFTM may then be used for subsequent passages.
+Do not use enzymatic passaging protocols when transitioning cells to Vitronectin XFTM.

-Note: Both the medium and the matrix can be changed at the same time (e.g. cells cultured on Corning® Matrigel® using $TeSR^{TM}-E8^{TM}$ may be transitioned onto Vitronectin XF^{TM} with $mTeSR^{TM}1$ in one step; see section 7.1.1).
+Note that both the media and the matrices can be changed at the same time (e.g. cells cultured on Corning® Matrigel® using TeSRTM-E8TM medium may be transitioned onto Vitronectin XFTM with mTeSRTM1 medium in one step, see section 7.1.1).